ecohealthalliance/eidith-cleaning-reports/README.md

 folder.
 Data for all countries that you have access to will downloaded.
 This requires that you set `EIDITH_USERNAME` and `EIDITH_PASSWORD` environment variables.
 See [`?eidith::ed_auth`](https://ecohealthalliance.github.io/eidith/reference/ed_auth.html) in the **eidith** R package for details.
+You can limit the countries' data you download data for by setting the "country" argument in that script.
+Note you may need to update to the latest version of the **eidith** package for this.

 Modify the `make.R` script to specify for which countries to generate reports.
 Then run script to generate the reports.